-Effect: Not preparing formal ticket reconciliations for all admission charges exposes the government to risk of loss or theft.
+Effect: Not preparing formal ticket reconciliations for grounds admission charges exposes the government to risk of loss or theft.

-Recommendation: Formal ticket reconciliations should be completed for all events.
+Recommendation: Formal ticket reconciliations should be completed for grounds admission charges.

-2018-007.
+2019-006.
 CAPITAL ASSETS

 Criteria: Policy requires each department to submit an annual inventory report to the Clerk and Recorder's office by July 1 of each year.
 Additionally, transfers or disposals of capital assets are to be reported to the Clerk and Recorder's office.